Dutch researchers test ways to party during the pandemic | DW | 22.03.2021

 Elated, Nienke and Lara headed to one of the stages.
 "We are so happy to finally be here," Lara said.
 It's been a year since either of them were at an event like this.
 Both 22, they've always been keen festivalgoers and were thrilled to secure two of the coveted tickets for Back to Live.

 The festival is the seventh so-called Fieldlab event, experiments co-organized by the Dutch government and the country's events sector.
-The aim is to see how concerts, theater performances, sports events and conferences can be made safe during the pandemic, program manager Pieter Lubberts said.
+The aim is to see how concerts, theater performances, sports events and conferences can be made safe during the pandemic, said program manager Pieter Lubberts.

 At a dance party held two weeks ago at a closed location, he said, participants were divided into six groups, each with its own rules.
 Those in one group had to wear masks; those in another were allowed to move around freely.
 Researchers observed their behavior and noted the differences in the group dynamics, then compared the findings with the other events.